tamriq/paraphrase/README.md

-### PARAPHRASE GENERATION PROJECT
+### PARAPHRASE PROJECT (GENERATION.

-Run training with CLI command: python3 train.py --model_config transformer_config.json
+For test run of paraphrase generation training run the following command from /generation dir:

+*python3 train.py --config configs/v0.2.json*

+Config files can be specified manually.

 Refactoring in progress.